cfpb/design-system/docs/pages/typography.md

   White type is accessible on CFPB brand colors at 100% saturation and their darker shades when using at least 14pt type, with the following two exceptions:

-  - White type is accessible on CFPB green at 100% saturation and its darker shades *only* when using at least 14pt bold type.
+  * White type is accessible on CFPB green at 100% saturation and its darker shades *only* when using at least 14pt bold type.
 Alternatively, use at least 18pt regular type.

-  - White type is not accessible on any CFPB shade of gold
+  * White type is not accessible on any CFPB shade of gold.

   The graphic below shows accessible combinations of white type on CFPB brand colors at 100% saturation.
 Hex values for those colors are shown in parentheses.